The theory of reachability in trace-pushdown systems: Preliminaries

 \begin{definition} Let $\cP=(Q,\Sigma,D,\Delta)$ be a pushdown system.
 Its \emph{configuration graph with reachability} is the structure

-consisting of the set of configurations $\Conf(\cP)=Q\times\bM$, the one-step relation~$\vdash$, the reachability relation~$\vdash^*$, the unary state predicate $\state_p=\{p\}\times\bM$, and a constant for every configuration of $\cP$. \end{definition} If $D=\Sigma\times\Sigma$, then this structure can be interpreted in the full tree.
+consisting of the set of configurations $\Conf(\cP)=Q\times\bM$, the one-step relation~$\vdash$, the reachability relation~$\vdash^*$, the unary state predicates $\state_p=\{p\}\times\bM$, and a constant for every configuration of $\cP$. \end{definition} If $D=\Sigma\times\Sigma$, then this structure can be interpreted in the full tree.
 Hence, by Rabin's tree theorem \cite{Rab69}, its monadic second order theory is decidable.
-This is not true in general as the following result shows.
+This is not true in general as the following result implies.

-\begin{theorem}[cf.~D'Osualdo, Meyer, Zetzsche~ {\cite{OsuMZ16}}] Let $(\Sigma,D)$ be a dependence alphabet.
+\begin{theorem}[cf.~D'Osualdo, Meyer, Zetzsche~ {\cite[Thm.~2.1]{OsuMZ16}}] Let $(\Sigma,D)$ be a dependence alphabet.
 The first-order theory of $\ConfGraph(\cP)$ is decidable for every pushdown system $\cP=(Q,\Sigma,D,\Delta)$ if, and only if, any letter from $\Sigma$ is independent from at most one letter. \end{theorem}

 In this paper, we take another point of view: we ask for properties of the transitions of a pushdown system $\cP$ that guarantee the decidability of the theory of $\ConfGraph(\cP)$.
-The decidability of the theory of $\ConfGraph(\cP)$ implies in particular the decidablitity of the reachability relation.
-In \cite{KoeK25}, we presented a class of pushdown systems whose reachability relation is decidable.
+The decidability of the theory of $\ConfGraph(\cP)$ implies in particular the decidability of the reachability relation. \cite[Thm.~5.1]{KoeK26} presents a class of pushdown systems whose reachability relation is decidable.
 These \emph{trace-pushdown systems} are defined as follows.

 \begin{definition} A \emph{trace-pushdown system} (or \emph{tPDS}, for short) is a pushdown system $\cP=(Q,\Sigma,D,\Delta)$ such that the following hold: \begin{enumerate} \item[(P1)] whenever $p\xrightarrow{a\mid w}q$ is a transition from $\Delta$, then $D(w)\subseteq D(a)$, \item[(P2)] for any transitions $p\xrightarrow{a\mid v}q\xrightarrow{b\mid w}r$ from $\Delta$ with $a\parallel b$, there is a state $q'\in Q$ such that $p\xrightarrow{b\mid w}q'\xrightarrow{a\mid v}r$ are transitions from $\Delta$. \end{enumerate} \end{definition}